ZuluSCSI Blaster - New for 2025

 - 16-bit stereo CD Audio playback emulation (requires optional $5 plug-in DAC board)

-That's more than twelve 1.44MB floppy disks! - Expansion header with six GPIOs for future add-on functionality.
+- Expansion header for with six GPIOs for future add-on functionality.

 - SCSI Termination is DIP-switch controlled